Vyxal/Crosshatch/README.md

 poetry run crosshatch
 ```

-After starting crosshatch, you'll see something like the following:
+After starting Crosshatch, you'll see something like the following:

 ```
 Vyxal 2.19.0 using Python 3.10.9 (tags/v3.10.9:1dd9be6, Dec  6 2022, 20:01:21) [MSC v.1934 64 bit (AMD64)] on win32.